JrSyre/epilepsy-pre-seizzure/README.md

 ---

-**Note**: This is Phase 1 (Backend) of the Seizure Prediction Web App.
-The frontend will be built in Phase 2.
+**Note**: This is a complete Seizure Prediction Web App with both backend API and frontend interface fully implemented and functional.